tabotkevin/dyne/README.md

 See
-[the documentation's feature tour](https://responder.readthedocs.io/en/latest/tour.html) for more details on features available in Dune.
+[the documentation's feature tour](https://responder.readthedocs.io/en/latest/tour.html) for more details on features available in dyne.

-## Installing Dune
+## Installing dyne

 Install the stable release:

-    $ pip install dune
+    $ pip install dyne

 ## The Basic Idea